Freeman on the land arguments in mortgage repossession and council tax recovery.

 The legal oddities in Lewis v The West Brom are all too familiar to debt advisers, who can find themselves trapped in interminable appointments with people who insist they have no contract to pay council tax.

 Local authorities are sufficiently plagued by people claiming to be freemen on the land and therefore not liable for local taxation, that each has a section on its website explaining why the argument won’t stand up.
 Most websites state a ‘promissory note’ in place of council tax is not acceptable.
-One South Yorkshire authority has seen fit to publish 15 ‘FAQs’ addressing the matter.
+One South Yorkshire authority has published 15 ‘FAQs’ addressing freeman arguments.

-Local authorities will be pleased with the latest development.
-The taxpayer claimed for judicial review against Oldham Council, which had obtained two liability orders for council tax and secured them against her property by way of a charging order.
+Local authorities will be pleased with the latest development in the courts.
+The taxpayer claimed for judicial review against Oldham Council, which had obtained two liability orders for non-payment of council tax and secured them against her property by way of a charging order.
 The claimant had included a request for the charging order to be declared ‘void’.

 It would be wrong to ignore this case as simply another ‘no contract to pay council tax’ case, though arguments to that effect are advanced.
 The intriguing part is the claimant’s assertion that the local authority’s failure to produce physical copies of liability orders means they cannot be enforced.

 A position similar to this has been shared by council tax expert and barrister Alan Murdie in various articles, and in the Council Tax Handbook (CPAG).
 The argument centres around the fact that magistrates’ courts have not physically issued liability orders since 2003, when regulation 35 of the Council Tax (Administration and Enforcement) Regulations 1992 was amended to remove reference to a specified form.
-As a result, any enforcement that refers to orders ‘made’, as in reg 50 which covers charging orders, is not open to the local authority.
+That would mean any enforcement that refers to orders ‘made’, as in reg 50 which covers charging orders, is not open to the local authority.

 Alternative remedy available